 Effective structure and organization of the syllabus are also critical to fostering student belonging, particularly to neurodivergent students.
 For a more thorough examination of how the syllabus can foster a sense of student belonging, consider signing up for the CETL’s syllabus review service.

-Here are some suggestions for phrases or statements instructors can include in their syllabi to build a sense of student belonging:
+Here are some suggestions for phrases or statements instructors can include in their syllabi to help foster an environment of welcome and engagement for all students:

 - Office Hours: Office hours are an opportunity for you to connect with me, a chance to ask clarifying questions about content, explore what you may want to do after you graduate, find support, or talk about anything (Mio, 2022).